Last updated: April 12, 2023

 - A unit needs staffing for a temporary project

 Unless a collective bargaining agreement states otherwise, these positions are limited to 12 months from appointment date, with the ability to extend for an additional 12 months based on departmental needs and with approval through Workday.
+(SEIU 925 nonpermanent positions may not exceed 18 months in total).
 Individuals may be placed in consecutive nonpermanent appointments as long as any subsequent appointment is to a different position.

 Nonpermanent employment sub-types are: